fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 ### The development runtime environment

-The configuration for the whole of our application has steadily grown more complex.
+The configuration for the whole application has steadily grown more complex.
 Let's review what happens and where.
 The following image describes the makeup of the application

 ![](../../images/2/18e.png)